TarynMcMillan/Tiny-Troves-of-Dev-Wisdom/CONTRIBUTING.md

       <li>When your pull request is ready to submit, click <b>Create Pull Request</b>.</li>
 </ul>
 </ol>
 <p>That's it!
 You can view the current build of the project <a href="https://mystic-mill-games.itch.io/tiny-troves-of-dev-wisdom">here</a>.
-Note that new builds are only generated periodically so it may be some time once your pull request has been merged before your contribution is viewable in the game!</p>
+Note that I am only able to generate new builds periodically so it may be some time after your pull request has been merged before your contribution is visible in the game.</p>